If you’re thinking about creating a website or blog, you’ve probably heard of WordPress.

 - Dynamic files that are generated by the WordPress software

-What is a WordPress Plugin & How It Works
+What is a WordPress Plugin and How It Works

 A WordPress plugin is a piece of software containing a group of functions that you can add to your WordPress website.
 These plugins can extend functionality or add new features to your WordPress sites.